Android, iOS or Windows: Which OS is best for Self-Service Kiosks

-While there are others, the three main tablet operating systems to consider are Android, iOS, and Windows.
-Here’s a detailed comparison of each platform in five main categories: cost, performance, software options, support, and security.
+Today, the mobile and tablet landscape is comprised of three major OS players: iOS, Android and Windows.
+Here’s a detailed comparison of each platform in four main categories: performance, security, support, and cost.

 Regardless of what task your customer is performing on the self-service kiosks, you can bet that they will have zero patience for poor performance.